jiyun-zhou/INTERACT/README.md

 $python read_variant.py chr1 0

 ```
 Step 5.
-Predicts DNAm levels of CpG sites from DNA sequence with the reference allele using trained brain-specific model.
+Predicts DNAm levels of CpG sites from the DNA sequence with the reference allele using trained brain-specific model.

 ```bash
 # predict DNAm levels of CpG sites in the chunk 0 of chromosome 1 using the trained brain-specific model